DATA-606-2023-FALL-TUESDAY/Whittington_Michael/docs/proposal.md

 ## 5. Model Training

 - What models you will be using for predictive analytics?
+  - Random Forest
+  - XGBoost Classifier
+  - Naïve Bayes (may decide not to use based on early results)
+  - Support Vector Machines (SVM)
+  - K-means
+  - K-Nearest Neighbors (KNN)
 - How will you train the models?
-  - Train vs test split (80/20, 70/30, etc.)
+  - The train vs test split of 80/20 will be used for the models
-  - Python packages to be used (scikit-learn, NLTK, spaCy, etc.)
+  - Python packages used for this project include:
+     - scikit-learn
+     - xgboost
-  - The development environments (your laptop, Google CoLab, GitHub CodeSpaces, etc.)
+  - The development environments used include:
+     - Personal laptop
+     - Google CoLab
 - How will you measure and compare the performance of the models?
+  - Accuracy
+  - Precision
+  - Recall
+  - f1-score

 ## 6. Application of the Trained Models

 Develop a web app for people to interact with your trained models.
 Potential tools for web app development:

-- **Streamlit** (recommended for its simplicity and ease to learn)
-- Dash
-- Flask
+Streamlit will be used to create an application for exploratory data analysis and to create an application that will allow users to interact with the models.

+The model interaction application will feature the following functionality:
+  - Users will have a set of option to select from (sex, weight, race, age, and product)
+  - Once user selects their options above, they will be given an output of the body parts most likely injured and diagnosis.

+The exploratory data analysis application will feature the following functionality:

 ## 7. Conclusion